jjarv001/fmgaRevamp/pages/about.md

 ## <u> John Jarvis </u>
 <br>
 Formerly an engineering technician in the manufacturing industry, John is an expert in statistical analysis and efficiency solutions.
-Also holding a Bachelor's in Computer Science, he's a practicing software developer interested in apply AI and Machine Learning tools to nature.<br>
+Also holding a Bachelor's in Computer Science, he's a practicing software developer interested in applying AI and Machine Learning tools to nature.<br>
 John's farm: Jarvis Harvest<br>
 Website: Coming soon<br>
 Email: Coming soon<br>